-The flame of love burns bright in the second book of Sharon M. Draper’s award-winning Hazelwood High trilogy.
+The flame of love burns bright in the second book of Sharon M. Draper’s award-winning Hazelwood High trilogy, now in trade paperback with a new cover.

 When Gerald was a child he was fascinated by fire.
 But fire is dangerous and powerful, and tragedy strikes.
 His substance-addicted mother is taken from him.
 Then he loses the loving generosity of a favorite aunt, and a brutal stepfather with a flaming temper and an evil secret makes his life miserable.
 The one bright light in Gerald's life is his little half sister, Angel, whom he struggles to protect from her father, who is abusing her.